Charles Thomas McGlew: Liberty Motor Oil Company

-Based on his experiences with motorised transport on the Western Front, in the late 1920s McGlew's company were Australian agents for the Atlantic Union Oil Company, leading to his establishment of the Liberty Motor Oil brand in 1930, with head office at 15 Waymouth Street, Adelaide.
+Based on his experiences with motorised transport on the Western Front, in the late 1920s, McGlew's company were Australian agents for the Atlantic Union Oil Company, leading to his establishment of the Liberty Motor Oil brand in 1930, with head office at 15 Waymouth Street, Adelaide.
 With great promise, the company advertised “Liberty oils for every use: Liberty Motor Oils, Liberty Agricultural Oils, Liberty Tractor Oils, Liberty Industrial Oils, Liberty Diesel Oils.
 Liberty Greases for every purpose.”

-However, by now McGlew was suffering much illness from the effects of gassing in the war and the Liberty Motor Oil Company collapsed soon after his death at North Adelaide on 28 December 1931, aged 63.
+However, by now McGlew was suffering much illness from the effects of gassing in the war and the Liberty Motor Oil Company collapsed soon after his death at North Adelaide on 28 December 1931.
 He was interred at West Terrace Cemetery.
 Oil stocks on hand were remaindered, mainly to Riverland motor dealers.
 His estate was valued for probate at £7,656.

 Family

 McGlew married Alice Walker, of Sydney, who survived him.
 Estranged in later life, they divorced in 1929.
-Their daughter was the prominent medical practitioner and journalist Dr Phyllis Cilento, mother of actress and author Diane Cilento, who married actor Sean Connery.
+Their daughter was the prominent medical practitioner and journalist Dr. Phyllis Cilento, mother of actress and author Diane Cilento, who married actor Sean Connery, with whom she had a son, actor Jason Connery.